 Smart City Edge AI System: 16 Camera Traffic Architecture

-A high-density edge AI deployment pattern for intersections, traffic corridors, and municipal video analytics using 16 cameras, Jetson AGX Orin, local storage, and event-first cloud synchronization.
+A high-density edge AI deployment pattern for intersections, traffic corridors, and municipal video analytics using 16 cameras, two Jetson AGX Orin 64GB nodes (~8 cameras per node), local storage, and event-first cloud synchronization.

 Verdict